AatirCheema/Nagato-Yuki/README.md

 ## Avatar

 Command
 `!avatar (@user)`
-Will output a larger image of the @'d user's profile picture.
+This will output a larger image of the @'d user's profile picture.
 The size of the output can be easily adjusted.
 *It's set curretnly set to 1024x1024.*